2023 Cover Crop and Soil Health Field Day

-The “almost” annual University of Nebraska Rogers Memorial Farm Soil Health and Cover Crop Field Day will be 9 a.m. to 1 p.m.
+The annual University of Nebraska Rogers Memorial Farm Cover Crop and Soil Health Field Day will be 9 a.m. to 2:30 p.m.
 Tuesday, Sept.
-20, with a free lunch.
+19, with a free lunch.

 Field Day Presentations

-- Learn about soil health as Ray Ward explores the soil pit.
+- Learn about soil structure and soil health as Ray Ward and Candy Thomas explore the soil pit.

 - Observe various cover crops and cultivars in a study by Andrea Basche.